 What is the Cruise Ship National Center of Expertise (CSNCOE)?

-What is the Advanced Foreign Passenger Vessel Examiners (AFPVE) course?
+What is the Foreign Passenger Vessel Examiners (FPVE) course?

 This course is designed to broaden and deepen understanding of and competency in the Coast Guard's Foreign Passenger Vessel Examination program in preparation for qualification.
 Course lessons explain in-depth technical and regulatory concepts on standards applicable to foreign passenger vessels.
 The combination of lesson proficiency assessments and ship visits ensure greater awareness and consistency in decision making skills while evaluating a vessel's compliance with international and domestic safety, security, and environmental standards.
 The week-long interactions among participants reinforce the value of and need for frequent communication and close working relationships between the cruise industry community and Coast Guard.
 Likewise, participants gain valuable insight and a mutual understanding of the impacts of their decisions on cruise industry safety, security, and commercial viability.
 This course is the same as the previously titled Advanced Foreign Passenger Vessel Examiner (AFPVE) course

 What does the Coast Guard exam on a cruise ship?